 Disposing of Liquids

 Contact your pharmacy for instructions on how to dispose of liquid medicines, like children's antihistamines and nebulizer medicines.
-Some pharmacy chains, like Walgreens, have medicines drop boxes in select locations.
+Walgreens also accepts liquid medicines.

 - Mix medicines with an unpleasant substance, like kitty litter or used coffee grounds.
 Do not crush tablets or capsules.